DevOps UAT / Security Scanner /

 Different syntax.
 Different outputs.
 Different installation processes.
 And if you want to scan a Docker image too?
 More commands with completely different formats.

-This is fucking annoying.
+This is incredibly inefficient.

 1. Remember which tool scans which file type